OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:52

-At this they exclaimed, “Now we know that you are demon-possessed!
+At this they exclaimed, “Now we know that you have a demon!
 Abraham died and so did the prophets, yet you say that whoever obeys your word will never taste death.

 ## John 8:53